A Concept-Centric Approach to Multi-Modality Learning: Method

 \textbf{Embedding Knowledge.} Let $\mathcal{X}_*$ denote a sample space of an unspecified modality marked by *, where each sample can be associated by a subset of modality-agnostic concepts in $\mathcal{Y}$.
 A training dataset is given as $\mathcal{D}_* = \{(x_i^*, \bm{y}_i)\}_{i=1}^{N}$, where $x_i^* \in \mathcal{X}_*$ and $\bm{y}_i = \{y_j \mid y_j \in \mathcal{Y} \text{ and } y_j \text{ describes } x_i^*\}$.
 This set of concepts that describe $x_i^*$ can include both attribute concepts, like \textit{fluffy} and \textit{blue}, as well as category concepts, like \textit{dog} and \textit{sky}.

 Modality-agnostic abstract knowledge can be extracted from $\mathcal{D}_*$ by examining entailment probabilities between concepts indicated by $\{\bm{y}_i\}_{i=1}^N$.
-Specifically, the ground-truth probability of a single concept and the entailment probability of a concept pair $(y_1, y_2)$ are calculated by $P(y) = \frac{\text{count}(y)}{\sum_{y^\prime \in \mathcal{Y}} \text{count}(y^\prime)}$ and $P(y_1 | y_2) = \frac{\text{count}((y_1 \cap y_2))}{\text{count}(y_2)}$ as they appear in $\mathcal{D}_*$.
+Specifically, the ground-truth probability of a single concept and the entailment probability of a concept pair $(y_1, y_2)$ are calculated by $P(y) = \frac{\text{count}(y)}{\sum_{y^\prime \in \mathcal{Y}} \text{count}(y^\prime)}$ and $P(y_1 \mid y_2) = \frac{\text{count}((y_1 \cap y_2))}{\text{count}(y_2)}$ as they appear in $\mathcal{D}_*$.

-To drive the concept space to reflect real-world relationship between concepts via entailment probabilities, the objective for pretraining $\mathcal{C}$ is naturally defined as minimizing the Kullback–Leibler divergence between predicted probabilities obtained from $\mathcal{C}$ and true probabilities observed in $\mathcal{D_*}$.
-In addition to true concepts in $\bm{y}_i$ for each data point, a set of negative concepts is sampled and added to $\bm{y}_i$.
-A well-organized concept space should also reflect these negative concepts' true entailment probabilities with the original concepts.
-Details of this negative sampling procedure vary by specific datasets and further information is provided in Sec. \ref{sec:exp}.
-For each sample, we calculate an entailment probability $Q(y_1 | y_2)$ indicated by the concept space for every possible combination of concept pairs $(y_1, y_2)$ in $\bm{y}_i$ and compare them to the true entailment probabilities $P(y_1|y_2)$.
-We refer readers to Appendix \ref{appendix:concept space details} for further details regarding the concept space.
+To drive the concept space to reflect real-world relationships between concepts via entailment probabilities, the objective for pretraining $\mathcal{C}$ is naturally defined as minimizing the KL divergence between predicted probabilities obtained from $\mathcal{C}$ and the true probabilities observed in $\mathcal{D_*}$.
+In addition to the true concepts in $\bm{y}_i$ for each data point, we sample a set of negative concepts and append them to $\bm{y}_i$.
+This negative sampling is necessary because the supervision available in $\mathcal{D_*}$ contains only positive co-occurring concept pairs; without explicit counterexamples, the model would have no evidence that unrelated concepts should exhibit low or zero entailment.
+Negative samples therefore provide the missing contrastive signal, ensuring that the concept space learns to represent both strong entailments (via overlapping boxes) and non-entailments (via small or negligible overlap), rather than collapsing into an overly permissive representation.
+The specific sampling protocol varies across datasets, and further details are provided in Sec.~\ref{sec:exp}.

+For each sample and its set of concept labels $(x_i^*, \bm{y}_i)\in \mathcal{D}_*$, we compute the entailment probability $Q(y_1 \mid y_2)$ given by the concept space for every possible combination of concept pairs $(y_1, y_2)$ and for sampled negative concept pairs in $\bm{y}_i$, and we compare these values with the corresponding true entailment probabilities $P(y_1 \mid y_2)$.
+We refer readers to Appendix~\ref{appendix:concept space details} for more details about the concept space.